Cemeteries and Their Stories,

 Captain Litchfield and Henry Russell

 Captain Litchfield is listed in the DAR Index of Revolutionary Patriots.
-His grave is listed as unmarked in the Otterbein Cemetery area by the American Legion's Cemetery Record of Deceased Veterans.
+His grave is recorded as unmarked in the Otterbein Cemetery area by the American Legion's Cemetery Record of Deceased Veterans.
 The grave's location may actually be in the adjacent Potters' Field.
 An American flag is usually placed near Henry Russell's marker to acknowledge Capt.
 Litchfield's contribution.
 Very little information can found concerning his life in Madison County.
 He was an early settler in Union Township and may have come to Chesterfield alone.

 Henry Russell, Revolutionary War soldier, was at Valley Forge in 1777.
 He was born in 1754 and served as a private in Maryland's 1st Regiment.
 He died in 1836 in Chesterfield at eighty-two years.
 Henry is listed in the DAR Index of Revolutionary Patriots.
 Mr. Russell was one of the early Union Township pioneers.
 Henry's son, also named Henry, was a class leader in the Otterbein Church.
 This veteran's daughter Nancy was the wife of Brazleton Noland.
 Henry Russell's grave retains the memorial plaque placed there by the Daughters of the American Revolution.
 The Kikthawenund Chapter of the DAR had historian Edward J. Ronsheim, Sr., speak at the dedication ceremonies: "Only by preserving history are we fit to make it.
 These people braved the dangers of the frontier to establish that which we enjoy.
 Surely they earned from us a right to believe that the stones which mark their lives and deaths will be held as a sacred trust and historical tie between the past, today and the future."